vincefn/pyvkfft/README.rst

 - ``pyopencl`` and the opencl libraries/development tools for the opencl backend
 - ``pycuda`` or ``cupy`` and CUDA developments tools (`nvcc`) for the cuda backend
 - ``numpy``
-- on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation
+- on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation, with either CUDA_PATH or CUDA_HOME environment variable.

 This package can be installed from source using ``python setup.py install`` or ``pip install .``.